joshwaiam/hex-flower-movement-simulator/README.md

 ## Tile numbering

-Tiles are numbered from 1 to 19, starting at the top center.
+Tiles are numbered from 1 to 19, starting at the bottom center.

 ![Tile numbering](./documentation/tiles.png)